 - Know what to expect

-- Provide ongoing support, hope and encouragement for you and your family (Find family support here.)
+- Provide ongoing support, hope and encouragement for you (learn about individual support) and your family (Find family support here.)

 If you or someone you are with has a medical emergency, or you suspect an overdose, dial 911 immediately.